-A bath tub works in the same way but with the added bonus of using buoyancy to alleviate extra aches and pains.
-And don’t be fooled by an IV or fetal monitoring belts if you are in hospital.
+A bathtub works in the same way but with the added bonus of using buoyancy to alleviate extra aches and pains.
+And don’t be fooled by an IV or fetal monitoring belt if you are in the hospital.
 You can still get in the tub!
-In hospital midwives or nurses can wrap an IV so that it doesn’t get wet.
-Most hospitals now use monitoring belts and dopplers to monitor baby’s heartbeat that are waterproof (just check with your care provider).
+In the hospital, midwives or nurses can wrap an IV so that it doesn’t get wet.
+Most hospitals now use monitoring belts and dopplers to monitor a baby’s heartbeat that is waterproof (just check with your care provider).

-during Transition (the hardest part of labour when you cervix is fully dilating) water may be the only tool you have left in your tool box to get you to the finish line.
-When labour is at its peak, warm water can be soothing and calming to help focus your body and your emotions for the task at hand, delivering your baby.
-Ask your partner to get in the tub or shower with you and comfort you until its time to push!
+During Transition (the hardest part of labour when your cervix is almost fully dilated) water may be the only tool you have left in your toolbox to get you to the finish line.
+When labour is at its peak, warm water can be soothing and calming to help focus your body and your emotions on the task at hand, delivering your baby.
+Ask your partner to get in the tub or shower with you and comfort you until it’s time to push!
 Make it a pool party!